NIXStats/nixstatsagent/README.rst

 The package is submitted and should appear soon in Debian and derivaives.
 See: https://ftp-master.debian.org/new/nixstatsagent_1.0.1-1.html

+Until then, use a 3rd-party repository at https://packagecloud.io/btbroot/nixstats/install#bash

 - Ubuntu 16.04
 - Ubuntu 14.04
 - Ubuntu 12.04
 - Debian 8
 - Debian 7
 - Debian 6
+- [x] Debian 9 (packagecloud)

 Fedora